Search for Important Questions

 1. Discuss Human Rights and the Indian Constitution.

-2. Explain the codification of International Law.
+2. Explain the doctrine of continuous voyage.

 1. When is World Human Rights Day celebrated?